Gee, I’m so proud to be a Jew

 Founded in 1948,

-About to celebrate this very week its seventy-first birthday
+About to celebrate this coming week its seventy-third birthday

 And Independence Day